Aerated wastewater treatment ponds used for evaluating MLSS bacteria levels in an industrial facility.

 Molecular Testing

-It allows quantification of DNA of the MLSS bacteria and specific higher life forms of bacteria such as nitrifiers and Nocardia.
+It allows quantification of the DNA of the MLSS bacteria and specific higher life forms of bacteria, such as nitrifiers and Nocardia.

 This testing has the advantage of being highly accurate and rapid.